ilkinulas/kotlin-todo-app/README.md

 `docker build -t ilkinulas/todoapp:1.0 .`

-It is important to run `./gradlew clean shadowJar` before building the docker image, because the "COPY" command in the DockerFile copies the generated jar file to container's file system.

 You can start the container by running command below.
 This default setup will use the in memory database.

 `docker run -p 9000:9000 ilkinulas/todoapp:1.0`